-The other day, I was talking to this girl, Franziska, and all I could think about was how insanely cute she was.
-Then, as I was walking home later that day, I kept thinking about how cute she was.
-As I was doing this, I started to think about database design (is it odd that hot girls and databases are easily swapped in my head??).
-And, it occurred to me that by thinking about how cute Franziska was when she was not right in front of me was really the equivalent of storing duplicate data in a database.
-Think about it - the assessment of "cuteness" that this Franziska possessed could be seen as an aggregate of her individual data points?
-The way her hips curved, her cute bottom, her sweet smile and melodic, yet fierce German accent - all of the qualities (or data points) add up to either cute or not cute.
+The other day, I was talking to this girl, Franziska, and all I could think about was how funny she was.
+Then, as I was walking home later that day, I kept thinking about how funny she was.
+As I was doing this, I started to think about database design.
+And, it occurred to me that by thinking about how funny Franziska was when she was not right in front of me was really the equivalent of storing duplicate data in a database.
+Think about it - the assessment of "humor" that this Franziska possessed could be seen as an aggregate of her individual data points?

 If I had an eCommerce order in the database, do I store the total?
 Or do I always find the total by summing the product prices at the time of checkout?
 My preference is to store the sub totals, tax totals, discount totals, grand totals, etc. in some sort of a WebOrder or Cart record.
 I don't want to have to re-sum all the cart-products to get the cart total.
 I think this is a commonly held feeling.

 But, what about something like dollars spent over the life time of an eCommerce account?
 Do I want to store that number all the time?
 Or, when asked for this value, do I simply want to add all the available transaction values for an account?
 In this case, I would opt for the on-the-fly sum any time that this value is requested.
 But, why?
 After all, is this concept not very similar to the idea of orders and products?
 Well, similar but different.
 In an order, the value is never changing once the order has been placed.
 With a complete transactional total, the value is always changing (every time a new order is placed or a void transaction added).